 Right.
 And it doesn’t have to be some grand gesture.
 It’s just those micro-decisions to be happier.
 Even just saying thank you, smiling.
 I love walking down the street and smiling at people.
 It’s amazing what that does.

-Shop some of Kidman's Neutrogena favorites below:
+Check out some of Kidman's Neutrogena favorites below:

 Want to read another celebrity interview?
 Next, Demi Lovato tells us her secret to staying motivated to work out.